ebuchman/blog/content/posts/uoa-liquidity.md

 source of trust, from a outside value store, we must resort to an outside money.
 Inside money appears as a medium of exchange based in the unit of account, while outside money appears as a medium of exchange based in the store of value.

-For our purposes, for a given community, we consider clearing and inside money to be a function of of the Unit of Account, and take settlement and outside money to be a function of the Medium of Exchange.

-In other words, inside money appears as a medium of exchange based on the power of the unit of account, and outside money as a medium of exchange based on the power of the store of value.
 Of course we'll have to come back to value storage, which is what secures our ability to discharge debt *elsewhere or later*, but for now we are concerned with the Medium of Exchange and the need to discharge *here and now*.